High Prolactin Level Symptoms & Solutions

 Prolactinoma Treatment

-If the cause of elevated prolactin is due to a prolactinoma, medication usually effectively lowers prolactin levels and shrinks the tumor.
+If the cause of elevated prolactin is due to a prolactinoma, medication15 usually effectively lowers prolactin levels and shrinks the tumor.
 The most common medication is dopamine agonists (which help produce more dopamine).
 These drugs act on dopamine receptors and stop prolactin release from the pituitary gland.

 Sometimes the medication doesn't work, so surgery is necessary to remove the prolactinoma.